hyperglyph/hyperglyph/spec/glyph_spec.rst

 if the 'if_none_match' or 'if_match' attributes are present, the client MUST add the corresponding HTTP headers to the request.

+forms do not support GET requests.

 example::

 	form(method="POST", url="/foo", values=['a')

 	Hu4:form;du6:method;u4:POST;u3:url;u4:/foo;u6:values;Lu1:a;;;N;;

+the url MAY be relative to the page url, or to a parent object.

 resource
 --------